Marshal Contact Information

 There is a position for everyone, and considerations are given to everyone who may be restricted by a past health problem or by fitness.
-If a volunteer is unable to stand, there are seating roles so the majority of volunteers can be catered for, so they can contribute to this great Tournament too.
+If a volunteer is unable to stand, there are seating roles; the majority of volunteers can be catered for, so all can contribute to this great Tournament.

 Do you help with Flights or Accommodation for International Volunteers?

-Rates have been negotiated with Emirates Airline for flights, and several hotels for accommodation which are mainly based very close to the location of the DPWTC .
-These can be given to each volunteer on request, and then it is up to the individual to organise.
+Rates have been negotiated with several hotels for accommodation which are mainly based very close to the location of the Yas Links.
+These can be given to each volunteer on request; it is then up to the individual to organise.

 Whom should I contact if I have any questions or need further clarification?